kishorsutar/android-artist-details/Artists/README.md

 We would love to see a git/svn repository with the history of how you built it (check-in early and often so we can see your thought processes).
 Document any major decisions you made or choices you took.
 Working code is preferred but non-functional with good testing and an explanation is also welcome.

+1. Create activity
+2. Create Network fragment that will encapsulate the network threading
+3. In Fragment initiate the download callback and download task class which will return Result in main thread in post execute and and DownloadCallback will help to update Activity
+4. JsonParser will parse the data from server. and returns the respective objects.

+UI can be displayed in different fragment with RecycleView once we get callbacks from Result.